ovh/docs/pages/cloud/vps/apps_first_steps/guide.en-gb.md

 This section will explain the first steps specifically for the Prestashop pre-installed image.

 1. Open the email from OVHcloud which contains your application login details.
-2. Click on the URL for Plesk in the email.
+2. Click on the URL for Prestashop in the email.
 3. Follow the on screen final configuration instructions of Prestashop.
 When asked about the database details use always "localhost" as the address and for username and password use the provided information in the API.
 4. Once the initial setup is done you can delete the install folder and change the admin URL using a script we placed on the server for you.
 By executing this script we will carry out the security recommendation by Prestashop after installation.
 Just SSH into the server and execute these commands: